Every time I go to a farmer’s market, I’ve felt really good about myself. Like, oh look at me, supporting local farms, I’m such a good person.

-But there’s so much more to farming than you might expect when you’re searching for the best, most perfect carrots.
+But there’s so much more to farming than you might expect when you’re searching for the most perfect carrots.
 Good farming requires years of knowledge, hard work, serious dedication and grit.
-I know because I worked on a farm for a few months, until I stopped.
+I learned this when I volunteered on a farm in Oregon City, the summer of 2017.

+That could not be more wrong.
+The farm was pretty poor, and we worked long hours every day, rain or shine.
 Farming is hard work and mathematical.
 It’s constantly anticipating things that could go wrong and reacting accordingly.
-The “lone” in “lone farmer” should not suggest pleasant solitude, rather, fighting alone against a world of things trying to destroy your livelihood.
+“Farmer” should not suggest a life of pleasant solitude, rather, a life fighting alone against a world of things trying to destroy your livelihood.
 Wind, weather, drought, disease, bugs, critters, flooding, to name a few.